Engineering-Research-and-Development/true-connector/doc/PLATOON_USAGE_CONTROL.md

 In order to switch to PostgreSQL database, following steps are needed:

- - modify docker compose file, and add 2 postgres services, one for Consumer and one for Provider
+ - modify docker compose file, and add 2 PostgreSQL services, one for Provider and one for Consumer:

 ```
   postgres_provider: